USDA-SCINet/scinet-site/sn_collections/_guides/login.md

 - The next pop-up will have three options.
 You will select "USB security key".
 ![]({{ site.baseurl }}/assets/img/guides/access/yubikey-login/login4.png)

 - The final pop up will instruct you to insert your security key and touch it.
-You will now insert your USB YubiKey (if you haven't already) and then touch it.
+You will now insert your USB YubiKey (if you haven't already) and then you must physically touch it.
+If you do not touch the key, it will not successfully activate.
 This will then automatically log you into the service you were attempting to access.
 ![]({{ site.baseurl }}/assets/img/guides/access/yubikey-login/login5.png)

 - This step will remain the same for all GUI-based services such as Ceres OpenOnDemand, Galaxy, the SCINet Forum, and others.